Formation and evolution of the Solar System: Presolar nebula

 Within 50 million years, the temperature and pressure at the core of the Sun became so great that its hydrogen began to fuse, creating an internal source of energy that countered gravitational contraction until hydrostatic equilibrium was achieved.
 This marked the Sun's entry into the prime phase of its life, known as the main sequence.
 Main-sequence stars derive energy from the fusion of hydrogen into helium in their cores.
 The Sun remains a main-sequence star today.

 As the early Solar System continued to evolve, it eventually drifted away from its siblings in the stellar nursery, and continued orbiting the Milky Way's center on its own.
 The Sun likely drifted from its original orbital distance from the center of the galaxy.
 The chemical history of the Sun suggests it may have formed as much as 3 kpc closer to the galaxy core.

 Solar System birth environment

 Like most stars, the Sun likely formed not in isolation but as part of a young star cluster.
 There are several indications that hint at the cluster environment having had some influence over the young, still-forming Solar System.
 For example, the decline in mass beyond Neptune and the extreme eccentric-orbit of Sedna have been interpreted as a signature of the Solar System having been influenced by its birth environment.
 Whether the presence of the isotopes iron-60 and aluminium-26 can be interpreted as a sign of a birth cluster containing massive stars is still under debate.
 If the Sun was part of a star cluster, it might have been influenced by close flybys of other stars, the strong radiation of nearby massive stars and ejecta from supernovae occurring close by.

+The type of cluster the Sun may have been into also matters and it could have been born into one of two extremes: a rich-star cluster and a poor-star cluster.
+In a rich star cluster similar to the ones seen in the Orion Nebula, the environment is full of hot, massive stars that produce lots of UV and X-ray radiation.
+The effect of this radiation is the truncation of disks around smaller stars like the Sun.
+Told the Sun existed in one of these clusters, its disk would have been truncated to only ~50 AU.
+The only escape from the effects of truncation would be if the Sun was located on the outskirts of the cluster.
+In a poor star cluster similar to the ones seen in the Ophiuchus cluster, the Sun is embedded deep inside the molecular cloud with massive stars being absent.
+Here, disk are allowed to maintain their large sizes.
+Evidence for the Sun not being born in a rich cluster is the existence of dwarf planets located at far distances such as Sedna.